marina601/discover-malta/TESTING.md

    |*Trips* |   &check; | no errors  |
    |*custom_storages.py* |   &check; | no errors  |

+   - Final Check has been completed, all the custom code has shown no errors

 - [Extendclass](https://extendsclass.com/python-tester.html)

    | Apps    |       Validation      |  Errors        |